 Industry Analysis & Industry Trends

 Commercial real estate agents facilitate the sale of commercial property in Australia.
-Over the past five years, the industry has struggled to rebound from the global financial crisis, which led to high levels of revenue volatility and several years of significant revenue declines.
-These circumstances arose as business sentiment dropped and lending standards escalated, causing investors to move away from commercial property to invest in more low-risk ventures.
+Over the past five years, the industry has struggled to rebound from the global financial crisis, which caused high levels of revenue volatility and several years of significant revenue declines.
+These circumstances arose as business sentiment dropped and lending standards escalated, causing investors to move away from commercial property to invest in lower risk ventures.
 During this period, commercial property sales volumes also fell, as property or premises upgrades became a secondary priority for struggling businesses.
-Overall, industry revenue is forecast to decline at an annualised 2.2% over the five years through 2014-15, to reach $842.4 million... purchase to read more
+Overall, industry revenue is forecast to decline at an annualised 2.2% over the five years through 2014-15, to reach $838.3 million... purchase to read more